0leh-kondratov/stream-forge/docs/StreamForge_III_Infrastructure_and_Environment.md

 ## Part III: Infrastructure and Environment

-The **StreamForge** platform is deployed within a high-performance local laboratory and is built upon a foundation of open technologies, focused on ensuring reliability, scalability, and manageability.
-The central element of the infrastructure is a **Kubernetes** cluster, operating in a virtualized environment and utilizing modern DevOps methodologies and cloud architectural patterns.
+The **StreamForge** platform is deployed within a high-performance, on-premises environment engineered for maximum reliability, scalability, and operational efficiency.
+The infrastructure is built upon a curated stack of enterprise-grade open-source technologies.
+At its core is a **Kubernetes** cluster, operating within a virtualized environment and managed through modern GitOps methodologies and cloud-native architectural patterns.

 ### Chapter 5: Platform Fundamentals: Kubernetes and Virtualization

 #### 5.1.
 Foundation: Proxmox VE

-**Proxmox VE** is used as the base virtualization layer—a mature, enterprise-grade platform that provides isolation of computing environments, high availability, and centralized resource management.
-Virtual machines deployed on Proxmox VE, serve as hosts for Kubernetes cluster nodes.
+**Proxmox VE** serves as the foundational virtualization layer—a mature, enterprise-grade platform that provides robust isolation of computing environments, high availability, and centralized resource management.
+Virtual machines deployed on Proxmox VE serve as the hosts for the Kubernetes cluster nodes.

 #### 5.2.
 Cluster Deployment: Kubespray

-The Kubernetes cluster is deployed using **Kubespray**—an automated tool recommended by CNCF for production environments.
-Kubespray ensures an idempotent and repeatable setup process, including the installation of control-plane components, configuration of network topology, and integration with TLS solutions, guaranteeing consistency and reproducibility of deployment.
+The Kubernetes cluster is deployed using **Kubespray**—a CNCF-conformant, automated tool for production-ready environments.
+Kubespray delivers an idempotent and repeatable deployment process, encompassing control-plane installation, network topology configuration, and TLS integration, thereby guaranteeing cluster consistency and reproducibility.

 #### 5.3.
 Network Infrastructure

-StreamForge's network infrastructure is designed to ensure high reliability and adaptability, focusing on fault tolerance and transparent external access:
+StreamForge's network infrastructure is engineered for high reliability and adaptability, with a focus on fault tolerance and transparent external access:

 - **kube-vip** provides a virtual IP address for High Availability (HA) access to the Kubernetes API, allowing automatic traffic redirection in case of a control plane node failure.
 - **MetalLB** version `0.14.9` is used in Layer2 mode to support `LoadBalancer` type services in a bare-metal environment, eliminating the need for a hardware load balancer.

 #### 5.4.
 Ingress and Gateway API: Traffic Management

-Two Ingress controllers are used in StreamForge for managing incoming traffic, ensuring flexible routing and fault tolerance:
+A dual Ingress controller strategy is employed in StreamForge to manage incoming traffic, ensuring flexible routing and high availability:

 - **Traefik** (v36.1.0) — the primary Ingress controller, utilizing the new **Gateway API** for declarative routing and traffic management at L7 (HTTP/HTTPS) and L4 (TCP/UDP) layers.
 - **ingress-nginx** (v4.12.1) — a backup Ingress controller, providing compatibility and additional fault tolerance.